daH005/uploads/README.md

 mapper.getServerFilenamesToDelete();
 ```

 ### 3.5.
-After 3.4. you can make an array of inputs in the form:
+After 3.4. you can make an array of inputs in a form:
 ```js
 ...
 import { makeArrayInputs } from "./js/arrayInputs.js";